mtkonczal/BLS-CPS-Jobs-Numbers/README.md

 # BLS-CPS-Jobs-Numbers
-Code to pull in and analyze the CPS jobs numbers each month.
+Code to pull in and analyze the CPS and CES jobs numbers each month.
+Always a work in evolution.

+Mike Konczal